His central role and importance for the Theosophical Movement

 HPB’s relation to Judge is clearly, simply, and beautifully captured in these words written by Holloway when relating the above mentioned occasion: “When I reminded him, as I did, of how long and how unalterably she had loved Mr Judge, he sat like one listening to an unseen speaker.”

-Something very unusual is reported to have occurred during the last few moments of Mr Judge’s life, in March 1896.
-One of several Theosophists who was there at his bedside reported that, “It was a solemn scene, and one I shall never forget.
-The soul was about to leave its earthly tenement and the president’s [Judge’s] hand was utterly powerless.
+After Mr Judge’s passing in 1896, Theosophical magazines reported his writing of a message “By Astral Hand” when he had been literally right on the verge of death two years previously and which was then, in 1896, read out at his cremation.
+This unusual happening, apparently from 1894, was described by Claude Falls Wright, saying that, “It was a solemn scene, and one I shall never forget.
+The soul was about to leave its earthly tenement and the president’s [i.e. Judge’s] hand was utterly powerless.
 But, as the serenity of what is called death was settling on his features, we all observed a slight fluttering among the papers that lay on the table beside his bed.
 Turning our eyes in that direction, what was our astonishment to see the hand of a man, a white delicate hand, write several lines on the blank page of a book, the title of which is The Ocean of Theosophy.
 Those best acquainted with Mr Judge say the hand was his.
 As for the lines, I cannot remember them exactly, but I know they related to one of the principal tenets of our belief.
 When the hand had completed the writing, Mr Judge sighed lightly, and closed his eyes.”

 Those Theosophists today who are sincerely dedicated and committed to the service of the spreading of genuine Theosophy – the Esoteric Philosophy of the Mystic East – may take heart from these words of Robert Crosbie: “About W.Q.J. being at work now.
 It can be said that he never ceased working, and that work has gone on directly and indirectly.
 He is working for unity – what he has always worked for.
 His aid will be given to every effort to spread Theosophy pure and simple.”